Car Seat Safety Checks

 - Select a car seat based on your child’s age and size, and choose a seat that fits in your vehicle and use it every time.

 - Always refer to your specific car seat manufacturer’s instructions.
 Read the vehicle owner’s manual on how to install the seat using the seat belt or LATCH system, and check height and weight limits.

 - To maximize safety, keep your child in the car seat for as long as possible, as long as the child fits within the manufacturer’s height and weight requirements.

 - Keep your child in the back seat at least through age 12.

 Your child under age 1 should always ride in a rear facing car seat.

 There are different types of rear-facing car seats.
 Infant only seats can only be used rear-facing.
 Convertible and 3-in-1 car seats typically have higher height and weight limits for the rear-facing position, allowing you to keep your child rear-facing for a longer period of time.

 1 to 3 Years

-Keep your child rear-facing as long as possible.
-It's the best way to keep him or her safe.
-Your child should remain in a rear-facing car seat until he or she reaches the top weight or height limit allowed by your car seat's manufacturer.
+Your child must stay rear-facing until the age of 2 (two).
+Keeping your child rear-facing as long as possible is the best way to keep him or her safe.
+Your child should remain in a rear-facing car seat until he or she reaches the top weight or height limit allowed by your car seat’s manufacturer.
 Once your child outgrows the rear-facing car seat, your child is ready to travel in a forward-facing car seat with a harness.

 4 to 7 Years